Balance & Gait Disorders

 Do you ever catch yourself using a wall or piece of furniture for support when you’re standing up?
 Do you ever experience pain in your knees, hips, or other joints that changes the way you walk?
 If you’re nodding after reading those sentences, you might be dealing with a gait or balance disorder.

-What’s the difference between a gait and balance disorders?
+What’s the difference between gait and balance disorders?

 Gait and balance disorders are included in a group of functionality issues that can interfere with the way you normally walk or run, your ability to keep yourself standing up straight, and your overall positional awareness.

 Gait disorders cause abnormalities in your physical movements and these issues will get worse with age.
-According to Move Forward Physiotherapy, gait disorders account for 17 percent of cases regarding elderly people falling down.
+According to Move Forward Physiotherapy, gait disorders account for 17 percent of cases of elderly people falling.

 What causes balance and gait disorders to develop?

 Gait and balance disorders can develop as a result of many different factors and underlying causes.
 With balance disorders, many are linked to problems in the vestibular system, which is an intricate collection of sensory nerves and chambers filled with fluid, located in the inner ear as well as the thousands of nerve receptors in your joints.
 The vestibular system plays a hand in “proprioception,” or your overall sense of position.